m1ner79/Github-Twittction/docs/contributing.md

 ## Requirements

 If you are, like myself :wave:, a total GitHub begginer.
 Terms like `pull, fork, clone` scare you :scream:.
 Have no fear :muscle:, because all the help is just a :point_right: [click](https://help.github.com/en) away.
-It is the link to GitHub Help page and you can find there everything you need to help you out :tada:.
+It is the link to GitHub Help page where you can find everything you need to help you out :tada:.